-There’s no getting around it, this is one of London’s most well-off neighbourhoods and it has all the trappings to go with it: chic cafes, boutique shops, quaint pubs – hell, there’s even a royal palace (that’s Kensington Palace) thrown into the mix.
+There’s no getting around it, this is one of London’s most well-off neighbourhoods and it has all the trappings to go with it: chic cafes, boutique shops, quaint pubs and elegant restaurants – hell, there’s even a royal palace (that’s Kensington Palace) thrown into the mix.

 Exploring Kensington is a must, whether you’re a born-and-bred Londoner like me, or just visiting for a couple of days.
 Don’t miss these rather brilliant things to do in Kensington when you do.

 Cool Things to do in Kensington

-You could spend weeks discovering the treasure trove that is Kensington, but if you’re short on time, my top three picks would be Kensington Palace, The Churchill Arms and The V&A Museum.
+You could spend weeks discovering the treasure trove that is Kensington, but if you’re short on time, our top three picks would be Kensington Palace, The Churchill Arms and The V&A Museum.
 That said, this bumper list will give you lots of inspiration.

 Visit Kensington Palace